KTBZ (AM)

-KTBZ (1430 kHz, "1430 the Buzz") is a commercial AM radio station in Tulsa, Oklahoma.
-It airs a sports radio format as an affiliate of Fox Sports Radio and is owned by iHeartMedia, Inc., with the license held by iHM Licenses, LLC.
+KTBZ (1430 kHz, "1430 the Buzz") is a commercial AM radio station in Tulsa, Oklahoma, United States.
+It airs a sports radio format as an affiliate of Fox Sports Radio and is owned by iHeartMedia, with the license held by iHM Licenses, LLC.
 KTBZ's studios are at the Tulsa Event Center, on Yale Avenue in Southeast Tulsa.

 By day, KTBZ transmits with 25,000 watts.
 At night, to protect other stations on 1430 kHz from interference, it reduces power to 5,000 watts.
 It uses a directional antenna with a three-tower array.
 The transmitter site is on East 56th Street North at North Lewis Avenue in Turley.

 History

 The station has traditionally traced its history to January 22, 1934, the date when it began broadcasting from Tulsa.
 However, Federal Communications Commission (FCC) records list the station's first license date as April 19, 1923, tracing its origin to the original license, issued as KFGD to the Chickasha Radio & Electric Co. in Chickasha, Oklahoma.
 The KFGD call sign was randomly assigned from an alphabetic roster of available call letters.
 The next year the station was purchased by the Oklahoma College for Women, and in 1925 the call sign was changed to KOCW.
 In 1932 the station was sold, and moved beginning the next year to Tulsa as KTUL.

 It was heard on 1400 kHz starting in 1929, and moved to 1430 kHz with the 1941 implementation of the North American Regional Broadcasting Agreement (NARBA).
 KTUL was Tulsa's second radio station, after KVOO.